Sepp Hochreiter

 Josef "Sepp" Hochreiter (born 14 February 1967) is a German computer scientist.
 Since 2018 he has led the Institute for Machine Learning at the Johannes Kepler University of Linz after having led the Institute of Bioinformatics from 2006 to 2018.
 In 2017 he became the head of the Linz Institute of Technology (LIT) AI Lab.
 Hochreiter is also a founding director of the Institute of Advanced Research in Artificial Intelligence (IARAI).
-Previously, he was at the Technical University of Berlin, at the University of Colorado at Boulder, and at the Technical University of Munich.
+Previously, he was at Technische Universität Berlin, at University of Colorado Boulder, and at the Technical University of Munich.
 He is a chair of the Critical Assessment of Massive Data Analysis (CAMDA) conference.

 Hochreiter has made contributions in the fields of machine learning, deep learning and bioinformatics, most notably the development of the long short-term memory (LSTM) neural network architecture, but also in meta-learning, reinforcement learning and biclustering with application to bioinformatics data.

 Scientific career

 Long short-term memory (LSTM)

 Hochreiter developed the long short-term memory (LSTM) neural network architecture in his diploma thesis in 1991 leading to the main publication in 1997.
-LSTM overcomes the problem that recurrent neural networks (RNNs) forget information over time (vanishing or exploding gradient).
+LSTM overcomes the problem of numerical instability in training recurrent neural networks (RNNs) that prevents them from learning from long sequences (vanishing or exploding gradient).
 In 2007, Hochreiter and others successfully applied LSTM with an optimized architecture to very fast protein homology detection without requiring a sequence alignment.
-LSTM networks have also been also used in Google Voice for transcription and search, and in the Google Allo chat app for generating response suggestion with low latency.
+LSTM networks have also been used in Google Voice for transcription and search, and in the Google Allo chat app for generating response suggestion with low latency.